Full-Day Child Care for Toddlers

 - Quality caregiving, ongoing communication and support for parents

-- Tell your child that s/he will be coming to The J in an honest, matter-of-fact manner.
+• Tell your child that they will be coming to The J in an honest, matter-of-fact manner.

-- The second day will be similar to the first.
+• The second day will be similar to the first.
 Look for cues that your child is feeling more trustful of the teachers and the environment.
-Does s/he look to the teachers for help?
-Does s/he move farther away from your side?
+Does your child look to the teachers for help?
+Does your child move farther away from your side?

-- Watch as cots are being placed throughout the room and tell your child that s/he will have his/her cot to rest on soon.
+• Watch as cots are being placed throughout the room and tell your child that they will have their cot to rest on soon.

-- Your child will more likely play independently and allow the teachers to assist him/her.
+• Your child will more likely play independently and allow the teachers to assist them.

-- At rest time, let your child try out his/her cot.
+• At rest time, let your child try out their cot.
 Have your child’s cot items available, (sheet, pillow, blanket, soft toy.)